RedisLabs/redislabs-docs/content/connect/install.md

     - A target Redis database, which can be added after setting up Redis Connect

-1. Use Redis Connect CLI to create a new Redis Connect instance on your Redis Enterprise cluster:
+1. Use Redis Data Integration CLI to create a new Redis Data Integration instance on your Redis Enterprise cluster:

     ``` console
     redis-connect create